 Cloud is all about convenience.
-When it comes to software, we’ve seen a shift from the IT department purchasers to HR, Internal Communication and Marketing.
-This means that software needs a focus on a simple setup, ease-of-use, and out of the box tools.
+When it comes to software, we’ve seen a shift from the IT department purchasers to HR, Internal Communication, and Marketing.
+This means that software needs a focus on a simple setup, ease-of-use, and out-of-the-box tools.

 A SaaS or cloud-based model is essentially a rental agreement, whereas an on-premise is a one-time purchase.
-With a cloud intranet, you’re paying on a per user/per month.
+With a cloud intranet, you’re paying on per-user/per month.
 Your costs fluctuate with users, but with IC’s private cloud, we charge annually.
 This means that your organization can grow exponentially within the year without increasing costs until the contract renewal.
 Depending on how your accounts payable is set up, a cloud solution may be easier from a budget approval standpoint.

 With a cloud solution, you’re renting the software from us.
 It’s exactly like renting a condo versus owning one.
 You pay a little more per month than you would if you own, but you get the peace of mind knowing your landlord will handle the maintenance of the building, patch any leaks, upgrade the appliances when needed, and maintain the common areas.
-When you own, your upfront costs are higher, but it evens out in about 3 years.
+When you own, your upfront costs are higher, but it evens out in about three years.
 You’ll have to manage your own servers, patches, and upgrades, and you can pay a fraction of the cost for annual maintenance and unlimited product support from our stellar support team.

 For a cloud, once you add your internal documents, your policies and procedural checklists, your employee forms, your vendor and client contacts, and the other multitude of corporate data and resources … are you likely to cancel anytime?
 If you do, you risk losing your data.
 On-Premise, however, means that that you host all of your data on your own server.

 Can a cloud-based (SaaS) intranet grow with your business?
-Since cloud-based intranets charge on a per user/per employee basis, this means if you envision rapid growth, having your intranet the cost for utilizing your intranet will increase.
+Since cloud-based intranets charge on a per-user/per employee basis, this means if you envision rapid growth, having your intranet, the cost for utilizing your intranet will increase.

 Your intranet will be upgraded at the schedule set by your intranet software vendor.
 You have no control over when and what is changed.
 This potentially means the features/functionality of your intranet software change without you knowing about it and without any control over what is changed.

 Most affordable SaaS/cloud-based intranet models operate as a “multi-tenant” solution, which essentially means one code base to multiple customer databases (where the data is kept).
 For the intranet software provider, this is ideal.
-It means when bugs are reported you only have to fix in one file, only in one spot and it automatically is fixed for all customers.
+It means when bugs are reported, you only have to fix them in one file, only in one spot, and it automatically is fixed for all customers.
 There is no doubt, it is enticing to think of washing your hands of server farms and all the hardware overhead your IT Department maintains for the organizational software requirements.

 The downside to you as the customer?

-You do so at the risk of not only confidential data living out in the cloud, but If your SaaS provider is compromised you could lose days of access to your corporate enterprise intranet.
+You do so at the risk of not only confidential data living out in the cloud, but If your SaaS provider is compromised, you could lose days of access to your corporate enterprise intranet.

-Intranet software is all-encompassing, housing your confidential information, your employee information, your “trade secrets”/intellectual property, your company financials, your corporate goals and even your customer information.
+Intranet software is all-encompassing, housing your confidential information, employee information, your “trade secrets”/intellectual property, your company financials, corporate goals, and even your customer information.
 This includes patient information, in the case of healthcare or member information, in the case of banks and credit unions.
 Have you already invested in security infrastructures like firewalls, anti-virus, anti-spam, and privacy controls?
 Do you intend to process sensitive client information (patient info, member info, etc.) within your intranet?
-Even if not, it’s likely you’re using such a portal to communicate internal strategy, corporate objectives, or share private information you wouldn’t want to be leaked to anyone outside your organization.
+Even if not, it’s likely you’re using such a portal to communicate internal strategy, corporate objectives or share private information you wouldn’t want to be leaked to anyone outside your organization.

 On-premise solutions let you oversee the testing and rollout of upgrades when you’re employees are ready.
 You get to decide when and what to change.
 You can ensure that everyone is informed, educated, and ready to use new features.
-If your end users struggle with constant change, it may be difficult for them to keep up with the frequent and incremental release cycle that is common with a cloud intranet or other SaaS offering.
+If your end-users struggle with constant change, it may be difficult for them to keep up with the frequent and incremental release cycle that is common with a cloud intranet or other SaaS offering.

 One final thing to factor in is your organizational competency and experience.
-If the staff you have evaluating an intranet are less familiar with cloud intranet offerings and the differences in support, product lifecycle, control, and liability, then it probably won’t mesh well.
+If the staff you have evaluating an intranet are less familiar with cloud intranet offerings and the differences in support, product lifecycle, control, and liability, it probably won’t mesh well.
 It’s not only important you find something that fits your budget, but that the people you intend to own it have the skills and knowledge to implement it and make it a success.

 With a completely custom solution, building out the sites takes time.
 Once the software is installed, the IT team can have a break, but someone (or a team) will need to take ownership to build out your site.
-If you’re interested in learning more about how IC is significantly easier than SharePoint, read about how our client DivShare launched their intranet is less than 90 days.
+If you’re interested in learning more about how IC is significantly easier than SharePoint, read about how our client DivShare launched their intranet in less than 90 days.

 Deciding between an on-premise intranet or a cloud intranet will depend on all of the above factors.
 Ultimately, it will all come down to understanding the difference between the two models and discovering what is best for your organization.
-Would you like more information?
-Speak with one of our product specialists.

 I would love to hear your thoughts on on-premise vs. cloud intranet.
 Please share with me by commenting below!

-Editors notes: This post was originally created in 2014, and has been updated to reflect accuracy.
+Editors notes: This post was originally created in 2014 and has been updated to reflect accuracy.